-Loan Repayments received relative to the Water Project Construction Loan Program have been reviewed for the period covering July 2015 through December 2015.
+Loan Repayments received relative to the Water Project Construction Loan Program have been reviewed for the period covering July 2015 through April 2016.
 The effective due date of the payment is inclusive of the Board's current 30 day late policy.
 Hence, the date the payment was received was compared to the last day allowable prior to the payment being considered late.

-Repayments due for the first six months of Fiscal Year 2016 totaled 141.
-There were three loan payments not received on time during this period.
-The loan payment from the Grandview Irrigation Ditch Company was less than 30 days late.
+Repayments due for the first eight months of Fiscal Year 2016 totaled 213.
+There were four loan payments not received on time during this period.
+The loan payments from the Grandview Irrigation Ditch Company and the Two Rivers Water Company were less than 30 days late.
 The loan payment from Fuchs Ranches, Inc. was less than 60 days late.
-The loan payment from the Spring Dale Ditch Company is over 60 days late and has not been received to date.
+The loan payment from the Spring Dale Ditch Company was over 60 days late.
 Thus, the on-time performance for the total repayments due was 98% in compliance or 2% not in compliance.